yairm210/Unciv/From-code-to-deployment.md

 * First off, push your changes with Git to your own branch at https://github.com/YourUsername/Unciv.git.
 I hope you've been doing this during development too, but that's none of my business \*sips tea\*
 * Issue a pull request from https://github.com/YourUsername/Unciv - from the Pull Requests is the simplest
-* The Travis build will check that your proposed change builds properly and doesn't crash the game in an obvious way
+* The Travis build will check that your proposed change builds properly and passes all tests
-* I'll go over your pull request and will ask questions and request changes - this is not just for the code to be good, it's mostly so you can learn how the repo works for the next change you make =)
+* I'll go over your pull request and will ask questions and request changes - this is not only for code quality and standard, it's mostly so you can learn how the repo works for the next change you make =)
-* When everything looks good, I'll merge your code in!
+* When everything looks good, I'll merge your code in and it'll enter the next release!

 ## Deploying versions